ietf-scitt/draft-birkholz-scitt-scrapi/draft-birkholz-scitt-scrapi.md

 when registering the first issuer's signed statement.

-In order to avoid interactivity and improve interoperability, the document describes a mandatory to support confirmation scheme, for use with confirmation methods.
+In order to avoid interactivity and improve interoperability, document describes a non-exclusive, but mandatory to support, confirmation scheme

 In this scheme the verifier's challenge is a recent unix timestamp, and the registering party need no request this information from the transparency service.